BuyMyMojo/trans-info.aria.coffee/content/index.md

 I want to get this out to as many individuals that need it as possible and make all this info accessible easily.

+# All gender diverse people:

+> [!warning]
+> PLEASE REFER TO THE RESOURCES LINKS LISTED HERE FIRST WHILE I WORK ON THIS WEBSITE

+- [[Genderal Resources]] - Get link that apply to everyone or specific regions!

 # Male To Female

 > [!warning]